Class of 2019

 - Hometown: Monterrey, Mexico

-Beto spent his Social Justice summer volunteering with Huellas que Trancienden, an organization that works to combat poverty by helping indigenous women in Chiapas, Mexico, use their talents for income.
+He later spent his Social Justice summer volunteering with Huellas que Trancienden, an organization that works to combat poverty by helping indigenous women.

 - Areas of Study: Economics; Applied and Computational Mathematics and Statistics; Glynn Family Honors Program